tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

 > 4. Move the indexes back to the original filegroup if desired (added by me :))

 This script automates those steps so you don't have to.

+## Notes
+These types of objects are moved:
+- Clustered Indexes
+- Non-Clustered Indexes
+- Heaps
+- LOB Data

 ## Syntax
     Invoke-DBSafeShrink